 grad()method is required if you want to differentiate some cost whose expression includes your op.
 The gradient may be specified symbolically in this method.
 It takes two arguments

 output_gradientswhich are both lists of symbolic Theano Variables and those must be operated on using Theano’s symbolic language.
 The grad method must return a list containing one Variable for each input.
 Each returned Variable represents the gradient with respect to that input computed based on the symbolic gradients with respect to each output.
 If the output is not differentiable with respect to an input then this method should be defined to return a variable of type NullType for that input.
 Likewise, if you have not implemented the grad computation for some input, you may return a variable of type NullType for that input.
 Please refer to

 R_op()method is needed if you want

-theano.gradient.Ropto work with your Op.
-This function implements the application of the R-operator on the function represented by your Op.
+theano.tensor.Ropto work with your op.
+This function implements the application of the R-operator on the function represented by your op.
 Let assume that function is , with input , applying the R-operator means computing the Jacobian of and right-multiplying it by , the evaluation point, namely: .

 The optional boolean

 check_inputattribute is used to specify if you want the types used in your op to check their inputs in their c_code.
 It can be used to speed up compilation, reduce overhead (particularly for scalars) and reduce the number of generated C files.